 RAMS involves a two-way interactive grid nesting.
 The three nested grids in this study had an 80, 20, and 5 km grid spacing with the same center points (19.15 N, 73.05 E) as shown in Fig. 1.
-Grid 1 had 36×26 horizontal grid points and a time step of 27 s that covers the whole south Asia monsoon region.
+Grid 1 had 36×26 horizontal grid points and a time step of 27 s that covers the whole south Asian monsoon region.
 The second domain simulated the general synoptic and mesoscale setting with 82×74 horizontal grid points and a time step of 9 s.
 The third grid has 94×58 horizontal grid points, and a time step of 3 s.
 The grid was mostly focused over Mumbai and its adjacent Arabian Sea region.
 We selected 36 vertical layers with spacing from 0.05 to 1.27 km in the first 8.5 km of the atmosphere; the spacing was maintained at 1.27 km for heights above 8.5 km.
 The total depth of the model atmosphere is 15 km.
-Figure 1 shows the three nested domains.
-The urban model coupling was carried over the inner-most region that covers Mumbai.
+The urban model was coupled to RAMS over the innermost region which covers Mumbai.

 Model initialization for this study was horizontally inhomogeneous with forcing data from the National Center for Environmental Prediction (NCEP) Global Data Assimilation System (GDAS) (Kalnay et al., 1996).
 All simulations were performed for 120 h from 25-30 July 2005.
 Soil moisture was initialized at 35% of soil moisture capacity (as a percentage of soil texture dependent saturation) and followed the GDAS fields.
-The soil moisture and soil temperature prognostically changed and quickly allowed spatial heterogeneity to the region.
+The soil moisture and soil temperature quickly produced spatial heterogeneity in the region.
 This study used the modified Kuo cumulus parameterization scheme for domain 1 and 2.
 Table 1 summarizes the basic model configuration.

 A number of model experiments were performed and the most significant impact was found for prescription of SST fields.
 SST was important for setting the mesoscale boundaries in the coastal regions.
 We used the default SST data in RAMS 4.3 as the climatological SST from 1950 to 1980 for the sensitivity study discussed below.
-The model results discussed in the following section, however, are based on Tropical Rainfall Measurement Mission (TRMM), weekly data from 23 July (0.25 degree resolution).
+The model results discussed in the following section, however, utilize Tropical Rainfall Measurement Mission (TRMM) Microwave Imager (TMI) SST data.
+The weekly data from 23 July (0.25 degree resolution) is used.
 The TRMM satellite travels west to east in a semi-equatorial orbit.
-This path produced data collected at changing local times for any given earth location between latitudes 40 S and 40 N. As compared to the climatology, the TRMM data shows a higher SST and a larger gradient along the Western Ghats (Figs. 2a-b).
-Figure 2b shows a high SST zone (32°C) near the west coast of Mumbai which is noteworthy, as is shown in the model simulations.
+This path produced data collected at changing local times for any given earth location between latitudes 40° S and 40° N. As compared to the climatology, the TRMM data shows a higher SST and a larger gradient along the Western Ghats (Fig. 2a-b).
+Figure 2b shows a high